 Other top time trial tips

-On race morning focus on carbs again.
-Jam on toast is a good choice while if you prefer cereal ensure it’s low in fat and fibres.
-En route to the time trial, it is worth sipping an energy drink while a dose of caffeine (up to 200mg) may also be advisable.
-Stay euhydrated during warm up.
+On race day in the morning, focus on carbs again.
+Jam on toast is a good choice, while if you prefer cereal, ensure it’s low in fat and fibers.
+En route to the time trial, it is worth sipping an energy drink, while a dose of caffeine (up to 200mg) may also be advisable.
+Stay hydrated during warm-up.

-For a short time trial of 10 or 25 miles don’t bother with a drinking bottle as time lost sipping the fluid will outweigh the benefits of taking on mid-race fluid.
-After the event make sure you have a recovery drink ready.
+For a short time trial of 10 miles, don’t bother with a drinking bottle as time lost sipping the fluid will outweigh the benefits of taking on mid-race fluid.
+However, after the event, please make sure you have a recovery drink ready.

 Failing to warm up properly will mean you won’t benefit from all those tough hours of training.
 One warm-up strategy is to ride comfortably for 10-15 minutes and then perform three 10-15 second bursts (not all-out sprints) with a couple of minutes of recovery in between.
-Slightly increase the intensity so you raise your oxygen consumption in small steps.
+After that, slightly increase the intensity, so you raise your oxygen consumption in small steps.
 This protects you from going anaerobic.

-Aim to warm up for at least 20 minutes and there is rarely no reason to spend longer than 45 minutes.
-If you’re in a hurry, check out this quick warm up.
+Aim to warm up for at least 20 minutes, and there is rarely any reason to spend longer than 45 minutes.
+If you’re in a hurry, check out this quick warm-up.

 Ride the course

 So do you feel motivated?
-Are you now ready to complete the perfect time trial?
+Are you now ready for time trial success?